dvptl68/Weather/README.md

 # Weather :cloud:
-A desktop application that allows you to quickly check the weather anywhere.
+A desktop application that allows you to quickly check the weather at any location.

 ## How to use it:
 The easiest way to download and run this application is to use the correct download link below.
 Unzip the download folder and find the file called ```weather``` (```weather.exe``` for Windows).
 Double click this file and the application will start.